alchemy-bootcamp-two-winter-2018/lectures/README.md

+# Bootcamp: Part Two
-# Code 301: Intermediate Software Development
+## Intermediate Software Development

-Welcome to Code 301!
-This class builds on your fundamental knowledge of HTML, CSS, JavaScript, git, and general web development, to prepare you for the deep dive of any Code 401 class.
+Welcome to Part Two!
+This class builds on your fundamental knowledge of HTML, CSS, JavaScript, git, and general web development, to prepare you for the deep dive of any career track.

 # Introduction